 Garnishments have significant advantages.
-They are quick and the asset is very liquid.
+They are quick, and the asset is very liquid.
 It is unnecessary to conduct a foreclosure on a bank account.
 The bank will simply send a check to the court or to the judgment creditor in the amount of the garnishment or any lesser amount being withheld.
-The garnishment process can be a little expensive and complicated, but well worth the trouble if a bank account or account receivable is identified.
+The garnishment process can be a little expensive and complicated but well worth the trouble if a bank account or account receivable is identified.

-A creditor can file a garnishment on anyone that owes the judgment debtor money.
+A creditor can file a garnishment on anyone who owes the judgment debtor money.
 Banks are just one example.
 A bank account is actually just a debt owed by the bank to the depositor.
 Similarly, a garnishment can be served on any account receivable of the debtor.
 There are opportunities to file garnishments on an employer that owes wages to the debtor, a tenant that owes regular rent payments, a promissory note payer or anyone that has a contract with the judgment debtor.
 In the construction industry, this means general contractors or owners on other projects at which the judgment debtor supplied labor and materials.

 It is often worthwhile for construction suppliers or subcontractors to file a garnishment on the project where they supplied unpaid labor and materials.
 Smart construction material suppliers will keep good information on all projects where materials are supplied.
-This is important to protect mechanic’s lien and bond rights.11 It can also be helpful to identify candidates for garnishments.
+This is important to protect mechanic’s lien and bond rights.
+It can also be helpful to identify candidates for garnishments.
 Acquaintances in the business may be able to provide information on other projects where the debtor is working.
 Networking groups such as the National Association of Credit Management are also a good source of project information.
 It is important to note, however, that a valid mechanic’s lien from another creditor will take priority over a garnishment.

-Bank garnishments depend upon a good knowledge of the debtor’s banking habits.
+Bank garnishments depend upon good knowledge of the debtor’s banking habits.
 Smart creditors will keep copies of all checks received on accounts in the ordinary course of business.
 Checks can contain much valuable information, including names, addresses, phone numbers, bank names and account numbers.
-It is a good habit for creditors to keep copies of all checks received on all accounts, or a policy of copying checks from time to time.
+It is a good habit for creditors to keep copies of all checks received on all accounts or to have a policy of copying checks from time to time.
 The creditor’s bank may also be able to provide copies of checks deposited, but creditors may need to know when checks were deposited for this purpose.

-Creditors may need a social security number to file a garnishment on an individual debtor.
+Creditors may need a Social Security number to file a garnishment on an individual debtor.
 This information should be requested on all credit applications.

 The bank account is frozen upon service of the garnishment on the bank.
 The bank will not allow the debtor to take any funds out of the account once the judgment lien has attached by service.
 The garnishment will include deposits made after service.

-The garnishment is "returnable" to a court appearance after a period of time.
-The maximum return date period is 90 days in Virginia, except that a wage garnishment can run 180 days.12 It is often a good idea to use the maximum number of days to catch any possible deposits or funds that may become due to the debtor.
-On the return date in Virginia, an "answer" is due from the garnishee (bank).
-In Maryland, the garnishee has 30 days after service of the Writ of Garnishment to file its answer with the Court.13
+The garnishment is “returnable” to a court appearance after a period of time.
+The maximum return date period is 90 days in Virginia, except that a wage garnishment can run 180 days.
+It is often a good idea to use the maximum number of days to catch any possible deposits or funds that may become due to the debtor.
+On the return date in Virginia, an “answer” is due from the garnishee (bank).
+In Maryland, the garnishee has 30 days after service of the Writ of Garnishment to file its answer with the court.

-The answer will state that the garnishee (bank) is holding no funds or identify the amount held.
-On the return date in Virginia, the creditor can obtain an "order of payment."
+The answer will state that the garnishee (bank) is holding no funds, or it will identify the amount held.
+On the return date in Virginia, the creditor can obtain an “order of payment.”
 This is an order from the court directing the bank to pay funds held to the creditor.
 Upon receipt of the answer in Maryland, the judgment creditor must wait 30 days to allow the debtor to reply to the garnishment.
 If no reply is filed, the court is allowed to enter judgment for the creditor pursuant to the bank’s answer.
 A wage garnishment has slightly different rules.

 The district courts in Maryland and Virginia have forms for use in garnishments.
 The Writ of Fiera Facias or Writ of Execution is included on the form and is automatically issued on a request for a garnishment.
 The creditor must mathematically compute the total debt that will be due on the garnishment return day.
 This means the debtor must compute accrued interest to the date of the court appearance and provide all allowable credits.
 This is sometimes complicated mathematically and results in some garnishments refused by the court clerk office.
-The creditor is also required by law to include a variety of forms to the debtor with the garnishment, including a notice describing allowable exemptions and a form that the debtor can mail in to request a hearing on exemptions
+The creditor is also required by law to include a variety of forms to the debtor with the garnishment, including a notice describing allowable exemptions and a form that the debtor can mail to request a hearing on exemptions.